troplolBE/bettercorrectors/PEDAGO.md

 program then runs through all the api call and the transforms the gathered data.
 Results are shown on the screen and stored in a file or database.

+The logic behind everything would be like this: for each student:
+    for each evaluation as corrector in the last timeframe: if bad:
+            create eval object
+            store object in list
+            continue
+        else:
+            continue

 ### User Interactions

 For the user interactions I first tought that the best solution to do it is to use a command line program.
 Efficient and